YosefLab/popV/docs/README.md

 - **fast**: Uses only methods with pretrained classifiers to annotate only query cells.
 For 50k cells, this takes 5 minutes without a GPU (without UMAP embedding).

+A user-defined selection of classification algorithms can be defined when calling [annotate_data](popv.annotation.annotate_data).
+Additionally, advanced users can define non-standard parameters for the integration methods and classifiers.

 ## Output